NATIONAL HEALTH usa

 Ralph Waldo Emerson (1803 – 1882)

-A conceptually integrated and broadly affirmed basis for encapsulating a person’s lifelong HEALTH does not exist in 2023.
-The word “Well-Being,” with or without the hyphen, occurs frequently as part of an experiential commitment to consolidate a definition of HEALTH.
+A conceptually integrated philosophy for encapsulating the basis of a person’s lifelong SUCCESSFUL SURVIVAL does not exist in 2026.
+The word “Well-Being,” usually with the hyphen, occurs frequently, as part of an article to enhance understanding of HEALTH.
 The philosophical origins for “Well-Being” include the writings of Aristotle and Plato, some 2,300 years ago.
-A concise review of these historical traditions may be found on the website for the STANFORD ENCYCLOPEDIA OF PHILOSOPHY specifically, its essay for Well-Being written by Roger Crisp, Ph.
-D. and last revised September 6, 2017.
-More prominently, Neera Badhwar, Ph.
-D. wrote an expanded, philosophical analysis of WELL-BEING which was published as a book in 2014.

 NEW DEFINITION

-Well-Being may be defined as
+Well-Being may then, be defined as

-“…Happiness in an objectively worthwhile life.”
+Happiness in an objectively

 Neera K. Badhwar (1946 – )